dxw/playbook/playbook.md

 1. **Ask questions**

    Always ask questions and seek the truth;  when we understand the problem we can solve it.
-When things seem muddy take a step back and try and find the original intent or gaps of understanding. _“If I had an hour to solve a problem I’d spend 55 minutes thinking about the problem and five minutes thinking about solutions.”_ ~ Albert Einstein
+When things seem muddy take a step back and try and find the original intent or gaps in understanding. _“If I had an hour to solve a problem I’d spend 55 minutes thinking about the problem and five minutes thinking about solutions.”_ ~ Albert Einstein

 1. **Always assume the best intent**